ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

     jrcs/letsencrypt-nginx-proxy-companion
 ```

-* `--restart=always` as nginx image, to restart on boot.
+* `--restart=always` as NGINX image, to restart on boot.
-* `--network=reverse-proxy` it need to be on the same network as the nginx proxy container to communicate with it.
+* `--network=reverse-proxy` it need to be on the same network as the NGINX proxy container to communicate with it.
-* `--volumes-from nginx` it makes accessible the same volumes as the nginx container so it can write the `.well-known` challenge inside `/usr/share/nginx/html`.
+* `--volumes-from nginx` it makes accessible the same volumes as the NGINX container so it can write the `.well-known` challenge inside `/usr/share/nginx/html`.
-* `-v certs:rw` it requires write access to write the private key and certificates to be available from nginx.
+* `-v certs:rw` it requires write access to write the private key and certificates to be available from NGINX.
 * `-v /var/run/docker.sock` requires access to docker events and introspection to determine which certificates to request.

 ### Creating a service

-Now we have nginx and letsencrypt companion configured so they will automatically reverse-proxy your websites and
+Now we have NGINX and Let's Encrypt companion configured so they will automatically reverse-proxy your websites and
 request and serve certificates for them based on the environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT` and `LETSENCRYPT_HOST`, `LETSENCRYPT_EMAIL`.

 Using docker-compose, you can create a `docker-compose.yml` file (without additional services) that could look like this: